Korean Demilitarized Zone: Presence of landmines and Korean War remains

-On 1 October 2018, North and South Korean military engineers began a scheduled 20 day removal process of landmines and other explosives planted across the DMZ's Joint Security Area of the (DMZ).
+On 1 October 2018, North and South Korean military engineers began a scheduled 20 day removal process of landmines and other explosives planted across the JSA.
 Work to remove landmines from the Joint Security Area was completed on 25 October 2018.
 Demining had begun at the DMZ's Arrowhead Hill and resulted in the discovery of Korean War remains.
 Work between both Koreas to remove landmines from Arrowhead Hill was completed on 30 November 2018.

-Military Border Crossing
+Military border crossing

 On 12 December 2018, militaries from both Koreas crossed the DMZ's MDL into the opposition countries for the first time in history to inspect and verify the removal of "frontline" guard posts.

 Meeting of Trump, Kim, and Moon at the DMZ

 On 30 June 2019, U.S. president Donald Trump became the first sitting U.S. president to enter North Korea, doing so at the DMZ line.
-After crossing into North Korea, Trump and North Korean chairman Kim Jong-un met and shook hands.
+After crossing into North Korea, Trump and North Korean chairman Kim Jong Un met and shook hands.
 Kim stated, in Korean, "It's good to see you again", "I never expected to meet you at this place" and "you are the first U.S. president to cross the border."
 Both men then briefly crossed the border line before crossing back into South Korea.

 On the South Korean side of the DMZ, Kim, South Korean president Moon Jae-in, and Trump held a brief chat before holding an hour-long meeting at the DMZ's Inter-Korean House of Freedom.